Noise Resilience and Robust Convergence Guarantees for the Variational Quantum Eigensolver: Introduction

 One reason why VQAs are a good fit to NISQ hardware is their inherent robustness to coherent errors.
 In particular, it can be shown that, for systematic gate biases, the error introduced by the biases can be automatically corrected by the algorithm by converging to a different parameter vector, as long as the error respects the circuit symmetries \cite{McClean2016}.
 Robustness of VQAs against specific rotation errors and its links to generalizability in quantum machine learning has been studied in \cite{Berberich2024a,Berberich2024b}.
 A different angle to look at robustness of VQAs is understanding how the optimal parameters change due to noise.
-For some applications, e.g. Variational Quantum Compiling (VQC) \cite{Khatri2019}, we are more interested in the set of parameters to which we converge than in the optimal cost.
-The case of VQC was studied in \cite{Sharma2020}, where they found that optimal parameters remain unchanged for specific error classes.
-The question of how general errors affect VQEs optimal parameters remains largely unanswered.
+For some applications, e.g. Variational Quantum Compiling (VQC) \cite{Khatri2019}, the output of the algorithm is the set of parameters to which we converge rather than the optimal cost or final state.
+Robustness of VQC was studied in \cite{Sharma2020}, where they found that optimal parameters remain unchanged for specific error classes.
+The question of how general errors affect the optimal parameters of a given VQE remains largely unanswered.

 The contribution of this work is twofold.
-First, we derive upper bounds for the distance between the optimal parameters of a nominal VQE and the corresponding noise-perturbed case, second, we study its noisy convergence properties.
-In order to derive upper bounds, we define a "perturbation level" for both coherent and incoherent noise processes.
+First, we derive upper bounds for the distance between the optimal parameters of a noise-freeVQE and the corresponding noise-perturbed case.
+We define this upper bound as the noise resilience of the VQE.
+In order to derive upper bounds, we provide a notion of perturbation level for both coherent and incoherent noise processes.
 We then show that the optimal parameter distance grows at most polynomially with the perturbation level.
-We further show that, for locally surjective parameterized architectures, the error bound grows linearly with the perturbation level.
-This approach can be applied to a much wider variety of noise models and algorithms than existing works on parameter resilience.
-Additionally, we show that some noise classes do not affect the convergence properties of the algorithm.
-We therefore state conditions that ensure robust convergence to a neighborhood of the nominal optimal parameter set.
-Last, we discuss additional results for the specific cases of depolarization and coherent control errors.
+We further show that, for classes of well-behaved cost functions, the error bound grows linearly with the perturbation level.
+Our approach combines tools from optimization theory, differential geometry and Morse theory, and is the first to provide explicit error bounds on general noise models and variational algorithms.
+Second, we study robust convergence of locally surjective VQEs, showing that for a small enough perturbation level the algorithm converges asymptotically to a neighborhood of the noise-free global minimum. \\